It’s Not That Serious: Thoughts on Being Single

 You’re Single Because…”You’re Not Trying Enough”

 I also just don’t like this idea of there having to be a strenuous effort to get into a relationship.
-When I was using dating apps, it did feel as if a lot of the experience felt like a dual-sided job-interview.
+When I was using dating apps, it did feel as if a lot of the experience felt like a dual-sided job interview.
 I remember one time there was an incident with the guy I matched with.
 The very first thing he sent to me was a long paragraph text with some rather invasive questions.
-I fully understood that he was on a mission to find his special someone, but I also did feel the need to let him know that his approach was off putting and could be counter productive to what he wants.
+I fully understood that he was on a mission to find his special someone, but I also did feel the need to let him know that his approach was off-putting and could be counterproductive to what he wanted.
 I advised him to build rapport with the women he was talking to, and while a committed relationship was the end goal for him, it’s not as if he has to come right out of the gate with these types of questions.
-Like geez, at least get to meet face to face first.
+Like geez, at least get to meet face-to-face first.
 Or maybe ask how my day is going before getting into the full interview.

 You’re Single Because…”You’re Afraid of Commitment”

 Personally, not at all.
 In fact, you could say I’m too ready for commitment if anything (which can also be an issue).
 There’s this phrase popular among young people (or maybe it isn’t anymore, I don’t know) called FOMO–Fear Of Missing Out.
 This describes the idea that…you could potentially be missing out on something!
 It’s the reason people go to parties they don’t really want to go to, or partake in trips that could have waited, break off plans for other “more fun” plans, or even break off a relationship.